Minnesota Homeschool Laws

 The Minnesota homeschool laws also require that the following subjects are taught: reading, writing, literature, fine arts, math, science, history, geography, economics, government, citizenship, health, and physical education.
 However, how often these are taught and at what age / grade level are not defined.
 Therefore, families should not feel compelled to teach all these subjects every year.
 Families will want to be sure all these subjects are taught to their child somewhere along the way.

 New homeschoolers often don’t appreciate how difficult it was to obtain the homeschooling freedoms we enjoy today.
-If you are homeschooling, you are reaping the benefits of decades of hard work by HSLDA and other homeschooling groups in each state.
+If you are homeschooling, you are reaping the benefits of decades of hard work by homeschooling groups in each state.
 We urge you to consider membership in these groups as they continue the work to keep homeschooling legal and easy to implement.

 Copyright © 2024 Heppner's Legacy Homeschool Resources.
 Powered by Zen Cart